Numerical Methods for MHD - Part 4: Advanced Topics

 - Reconstruction

-- Update $t = t + \Delta t$ and repeat until final time is reached or a stopping criterion is met.
+- Advance $t \leftarrow t + \Delta t$ and repeat until the stopping criterion is met.

-(In explicit schemes, $\Delta t$ usually respects a CFL condition based on flow speeds and wave modes.)
+In explicit schemes, $\Delta t$ is usually limited by a CFL condition based on the fastest local wave speed.

 - Reconstruction